pymor/pymor/docs/source/tutorial_external_solver.md

 ```

 Now we can build a reduced basis for our model.
 Note that this code is not specific to our wrapped classes.
-Those wrapped classes are only directly used in the {}`discretize` call.
+Those wrapped classes are only directly used in the `discretize` call.

 ```{code-cell}
 %matplotlib inline